Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Lightning review: T-duality

 Most commonly, T-duality is defined for string theory backgrounds with a circle or, more generally, a torus action\footnote{or, even more generally, a $\sfGL(n;\IZ)\ltimes\IT^n$-action on a certain $|\sfGL(n;\IZ)|$-fold cover of a possibly unoriented $n$-torus bundle; see \cref{sec:geometric_t-duality}} that preserves the metric and the curvature 3-form of the gerbe.
 We therefore focus on backgrounds containing a number of 1-cycles that are fibered as a torus bundle $M=P$ over a base manifold $X$.
 Recall that principal torus bundles are always oriented; we want to explicitly permit unoriented affine torus bundles as considered in~\cite{Baraglia:1105.0290}.
 As an additional geometric datum, there is an abelian gerbe $\scG$ on the total space of this bundle.
-We call the triple $(X,P,\scG)$ a \uline{topological, geometric (toric) T-background}; if both $P$ and $\scG$ carry connections and $X$ carries a Riemannian structure, we speak of a \uline{differentially refined, geometric (toric) T-background}, cf.~\cite{Bunke:2005um,Nikolaus:2018qop}.
-Note that a T-background is not necessarily a consistent background of supergravity or string theory.
+We call the triple $(X,P,\scG)$ a \emph{geometric T-background}; if both $P$ and $\scG$ carry connections and $X$ carries a Riemannian structure, we speak of a \emph{differentially refined geometric T-background}, cf.~\cite{Bunke:2005um,Nikolaus:2018qop}.
+Note that a T-background is not necessarily a consistent background of supergravity or string theory, in the sense that the involved data need not satisfy the relevant equations of motion.

-\paragraph{Classification.} There is now a useful classification of toric T-backgrounds.
-The Serre spectral sequence associated to the fibration $\pi\colon P\rightarrow X$ defines a filtration

-relating the cohomologies of the base $X$ and the total space $P$, cf.~\cite{Bunke:2005um,Baraglia:1105.0290}.
-In particular, the Dixmier--Douady class $h\in\rmH^3(P,\IZ)$ of a gerbe lies within the filtration $F^3\subset F^2\subset F^1\subset F^0$.
-If the gerbe carries a connection with curvature $H$, then $\scG$ belongs to $F^i$ if some contractions of $H$ with $3-i$ vector fields along the fiber directions are non-trivial.
-We say that a toric T-background is \underline{(of type) $F^i$} or simply an \underline{$F^i$-background} if its Čech cocycle lies in $F^i$ but not in $F^{i+1}$.